SeanJ8876/se_project_express/README.md

 Postman — for API testing and debugging
 VS Code — for code development and project organization

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

 ## Project Pitch Video

- Check out [this video](ADD_LINK_HERE), where I describe my project and some challenges I faced while building it.
+Check out [Postman - Sprint 13 Tests - Sean Jackson's Workspace ](https://www.loom.com/share/86ca45f2fde148aa8b5c2ac131f3d3f6), where I describe my project and some challenges I faced while building it.